We are a global network of free-to-attend antenatal groups, linked up by social media.

 And we just keep on growing.
 We think this is because we break down the walls that the so-called ‘birth wars’ try to build between women.
 We don’t hold any one kind of birth up above another.
 We’re just concerned with every woman getting the best possible birth experience, for her, on that day.

-There are over 450 ‘real life’ PBM groups around the world, in 36 different countries.
+There are around 300 ‘real life’ PBM groups around the world, in 37 different countries.
 They are completely free to attend and a great place for pregnant women to find information, support and a sense of community.

 We have a huge presence on social media too.
 It’s a great place to ask questions or just read and share information about the latest trends, evidence and thinking in the world of birth.